Reasons for a Gun Permit Denial in New Jersey

 - Are a person where the issuance of such a permit would not be in the interest of the public health, safety or welfare;

-- Are subject to a restraining order issued pursuant to the Prevention of Domestic Violence Act;
+- Are subject to or have violated a restraining order issued pursuant to the Prevention of Domestic Violence Act, or a restraining order issued in another jurisdiction;

 In order to obtain a Permit to Carry a Handgun, you must also not be subject to any of the aforementioned disabilities.